Using a food cost calculator is an easy way to understand how much your restaurant spends on food.

 This means the owner spends 42 cents on food for every dollar the restaurant brings in.
 The question, now, is what can the restaurant owner do with this figure?
 How can they bring it down?

-What is Your Ideal Food Cost Percentage and Cost Per Serving?
+What Is Your Ideal Food Cost Percentage and Cost per Unit?

 The above calculation considers all the ingredients that come into and leave your restaurant.
 As well as the stock you sell, this also includes waste, theft, over portioning, and anything else that can result in food going missing.

-To get the most use out of this figure, you need to compare it to your actual ideal food cost percentage—a number that only considers the cost of ingredients in the dishes you sell.
+To get the most use out of this figure, you need to compare it to your actual percentage food cost—a number that only considers the cost of ingredients in the dishes you sell.
 This will show if you are wasting more than you are comfortable with.

-To work out your ideal food cost percentage, you need to know your cost per dish; and to discover this, you only have to add up the price of all the ingredients used to create one.
+To work out your ideal percentage food cost, you need to know your cost per dish; and to discover this, you only have to add up the price of all the ingredients used to create one.
 Do the same for all menu items.

 Cost Per Dish = (Sum Total of All Ingredients Used in Dish)

-Once you know the cost, per dish, of all items on your menu, you can find out your ideal food cost percentage—calculate the cost of the food that goes into all your sales over a defined period, and then divide this by total sales.
+Once you know the cost, per dish, of all items on your menu, you can find out your ideal percentage food cost—calculate the cost of the food that goes into all your sales over a defined period, and then divide this by total sales.

 Ideal Food Cost Percentage = Cost of Ingredients / Total Value of Sales